 Many students who have done this course, follow up with the B24 course "New Financing Models for a Changing World".

-"I'm very impressed with this course especially with the interactive simulation bank! "(partcipant of Summer 2019)
+"I'm very impressed with this course especially with the interactive simulation bank! (participant of Summer 2019)".

 Students from all levels (Bachelor and Master); a business programme background is not required.
 This course is for students who want to build or expand their knowledge of finance and banking.